spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

    ![Set User Access Token](images/SCDF-composed-task-user-security-launch.png)
 1. Now, from the task launch page, populate the OAuth client credential properties.
 This is done by clicking the `EDIT` button on the `CTR properties` under the `Global` column as shown below:
    ![Transition Execution Set Interval Time Prop ](images/SCDF-composed-task-transition-launch-ctr-prop-edit.png)
-1. Now enter the `oauth2ClientCredentialsClientId`, `oauth2ClientCredentialsClientSecret`, `oauth2ClientCredentialsTokenUri`, and `oauth2ClientCredentialsScopes` in the appropriate fields.
+1. Now enter the `oauth2ClientCredentialsClientId`, `oauth2ClientCredentialsClientSecret`, `oauth2ClientCredentialsTokenUri`, and `oauth2ClientCredentialsScopes` in the appropriate fields. `oauth2ClientCredentialsClientAuthenticationMethod` is optional and defaults to `CLIENT_SECRET_BASIC`.
+For other options refer to the documentation of Spring Security OAuth2
    ![Set User Access Token](images/SCDF-composed-task-client-credentials.png)
 1. Click the **LAUNCH TASK** button to launch the composed task.